 In terms of enforcement, yes it is true that there is a big difference in the EU’s approach to enforcement of labour and environmental standards and the approach, for instance, of the United States and of Canada—and Chile, incidentally.
 They allow for fines and for trade sanctions.
 The EU’s approach has never been to have fines and trade sanctions.
 In fact, the EU is coming under a lot of pressure internally from the trade unions to have fines and trade sanctions to upgrade its enforcement of these sorts of provisions.

 That is not to say that it is completely dead in the water, as illustrated by a case which the EU itself is bringing under the EU-Korea agreement for violation of ILO labour standards.
-There is a request dated 4 July 2019 for the establishment of a panel, which says that Korea’s trade union Act defines a worker to exclude some categories of self-employed persons and this violates ILO standards.
+There is a request dated 4 July 2019 for the establishment of a panel, which says that Korea’s Trade Union Act defines a worker to exclude some categories of self-employed persons and this violates ILO standards.
 So says the complaint, so we will see what happens.

 This gets treated as a normal dispute by a normal panel, but the big difference is that the panel’s report is not binding on the parties; it just has to be taken into account, which is obviously very soft, and is not enforceable by trade sanctions.
 However, it is not quite correct to say that there is no dispute settlement.
 There is; it is just not enforceable.
 Dispute settlement is not enforceable at the end of the day.